lvillasen/Mandelbrot-Set/README.md

 ## Credits
 The colormaps were taken from https://github.com/timothygebhard/js-colormaps

+### Note
-### Note that JavaScript workers do not work when running locally
+JavaScript workers do not work when running locally